 1. Create a Unique Marketing Message – Your Unique Marketing Message is a short, 30-second sound bite that tells people what you do and what makes you unique.
 Your Unique Marketing Message should always offer benefits.

-2. Create a Promo Kit – This is a high-quality folder you can give or mail to prospects and the media that contains all or some of the following: your photo, articles you’ve written, articles written about you, your brochure, your resume, a list of questions you are frequently asked and the answers to those questions, your vision, your mission, your audio tape, and anything else that lets people know who you are and how you can help them.
+2. Create a Promo Kit – This is a high-quality folder you can give or mail to prospects and the media that contains all or some of the following: your photo, articles you’ve written, articles written about you, your brochure, your resume, a list of questions you are frequently asked and the answers to those questions, your vision, your mission, your book (if you have one), and anything else that lets people know who you are and how you can help them.

 3. Use Your Photo…Everywhere – People remember faces, not always names.
-If you use your photo on your business cards, your letterhead and your advertising, you will have a better chance of being remembered and people also feel as if they know you better.
+If you use your photo on your business cards and your advertising, you will have a better chance of being remembered and people also feel as if they know you better.
 As you may have heard, successful people’s names and faces often appear in public places!

 4. Join a Networking Group – Business networking groups (also called leads groups) are regular meetings where people exchange contacts and referrals.
 Ask local business people for suggestions on networking groups in your area.